windingblack/LANDrop/docs/README_EN.md

 * File transfer tools like **LocalSend** mainly focus on file transfers and are not convenient for sending text messages.
 * Lightweight tools like **Kouchat** are cross-platform but too simplistic — they don’t support images or file transmission, and don’t keep message history.
 * **Email** can also be used to transfer information between two devices, but it's a bit more cumbersome.
 * The closest existing solution is **Microsoft Edge Drop**, but it sometimes loads slowly.
-A similar tool that can be deployed on the local network would be ideal — hence I developed **LanDrop**.
+A similar tool that can be deployed on the local network would be ideal — hence I developed **LANDrop**.

 ## Keywords